 What is Employee Communication?

-Employee communication refers to the two-way communication between an organization and their employees.
-It can also refer to the communication between employees (e.g. manager communication with employees, employee to employee communication, etc.).
-This is also sometimes called internal communication.
+Employee communication refers to the two-way communication between a company and its employees.
+It can also refer to the communication between employees and managers.
+Employee comms is also called internal communication.

 Why is Employee Communication Important?

-Typically, there is a team of communication professionals within an organization that oversee employee comms (also called internal comms or corporate comms).
+Typically, there is a team of communication professionals within a company that oversees employee comms (also called internal comms or corporate comms).
 Sometimes, this function rolls up into Human Resources and is managed by a dedicated HR Communications professional.
-And then company communication is often overseen by a Chief Communications Officer, who manages both internal and external communications for the company.
+Company communication is often overseen by a Chief Communications Officer, who manages both internal and external communications for the company.

-Organizations may also have employee communications champions throughout the organization.
-These are employees who are highly engaged and active; internal comms teams tap these employees to help communicate key initiatives to help with change management, employee engagement, and the localization of content.
+Companies may also have communications champions.
+These are employees who are highly engaged and active.
+Internal comms teams tap these employees to help communicate key initiatives to help with change management, employee engagement, and the localization of content.

-What Are the Top Barriers to Effective Employee Communication?
+What Are the Top Barriers to Effective Communication?

 Employee Communication Trends